Vision-Based Online Key Point Estimation of Deformable Robots: Introduction

-Specifically, our work provides the following contributions: \begin{itemize} \item We present a simple-to-implement approach using two cameras that is applicable to various soft robots. \item We conduct a performance comparison of different CNN architectures and present the evaluation results on three real-world soft robots. \item We demonstrate the \fixed{online} estimation capability of our system, which enables its use for downstream applications such as the closed-loop control of soft robots. \end{itemize}
+Specifically, our work provides the following contributions: \begin{itemize} \item We present a CNN-based approach using two cameras that is applicable to various soft robots. \item We conduct a comprehensive performance comparison of various CNN architectures, demonstrating that VGG architectures achieve the fastest inference speeds and the best estimation accuracy on soft arm datasets. \item We demonstrate the online estimation capability of our system, which is a critical step towards enabling closed-loop control of soft robots.
+While this paper focuses on the estimation aspect, the results lay the groundwork for future research into integrating these estimations into closed-loop control systems, thereby enhancing the autonomy and responsiveness of soft robots. \end{itemize}

-\Cref{sec:related} summarizes related work and \Cref{sec:methods} presents our methodology.
-In \Cref{sec:results}, we provide evaluation results to exhibit the performance of the proposed CNN-based approach and discuss the estimation accuracy under different model assumptions.
-Finally, \Cref{sec:conclusions} concludes the work and outlines directions for future research.
+Section 2 summarizes related work and Section 3 presents our methodology.
+In Section 4, we provide evaluation results to exhibit the performance of the proposed CNN-based approach and discuss the estimation accuracy under different model assumptions.
+Section 5 concludes the work and outlines directions for future research.
+Finally, in the Experimental Section we give the details of our tested soft robots and experimental setup.